MCP Tools

 }

-}Playwright: A Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
-This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.
+}Playwright: A Model Context Protocol (MCP) server using Playwright to provide browser automation capabilities.
+This server enables large language models (LLMs) to interact with web pages through structured accessibility snapshots, without requiring screenshots or visually optimized models.

 {